playgen/sports-team-manager/ReadMe.md

 ## Updating
 ### FAtiMA Toolkit
-Using PlayGen's forked version of the FAtiMA Toolkit, build solution and place new DLLs (found in FAtiMA-Toolkit\Assets\IntegratedAuthoringTool\bin\Debug) into lib\IntegratedAuthoringTool folder.
+Using PlayGen's forked version of the FAtiMA Toolkit, build solution and place new DLLs (found in FAtiMA-Toolkit\Assets\IntegratedAuthoringTool\bin\Debug) into stm-logic\RAGE Assets folder.
 Note that code changes could be needed as a result of updates to this asset.

 **Commit hash: 66bc9cfba528f8cbdeee2bb4c67b4ee77afc4b6a**

 ### PlayGen Unity Utilities
-Build solution and place new DLLs (found in various folders in this project) into lib\PlayGenUtilities folder.
+Build solution and place new DLLs (found in various folders in this project) into stm-unity\Assets\SUGAR\bin folder.
 Note that code changes could be needed as a result of updates to this asset.
 New prefabs may also need copying, although take care not to overwrite customised versions of previous prefabs.

 New DLLs should also be copied into the lib\PlayGen Utilities folder in the SUGAR Unity project.

 **Commit hash: 99d0daaa429430b36807bc5c28e567a61fc75e7d**

 ### SUGAR Unity Asset
-Build solution and place new DLLs (found in SUGAR-Unity\Assets\SUGAR\Plugins) into Assets\SUGAR\Plugins folder.
+Build solution and place new DLLs (found in SUGAR-Unity\Assets\SUGAR\Plugins) into stm-unity\Assets\SUGAR\bin folder.
 Note that code changes could be needed as a result of updates to this asset.
 It is advised that you do not remove the prefabs for SUGAR, as these have been edited to match the styling of Space Modules Inc. Only replace these assets if they are no longer compatible with the latest version of the SUGAR Unity asset, and even then be aware that you will need to recreate the previous styling.

 **Commit hash: cffef4ea25af213e80c0a01c55d4045da4152a81**